dam-pav/NavSrcHandler/README.md

 5. Add host folder to PATH (conditional)
    - Appears only when the script's folder isn't already on PATH.
    - Adds the folder to the User PATH and updates the current session PATH for immediate use.
+6. Select NAV Model Tools
+   * Make sure the tools are compatible with your current project
-6. Pull latest update from origin (conditional)
+7. Pull latest update from origin (conditional)
    - Appears when new commits are detected.
    - Executes git pull until the folder is up to date.